PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_ubuntu_server.md

 exit 0
 ```

 Save and exit.
-Then set the correct permission:
+Then set the correct permissions:

 ```sh
 sudo chmod +x /etc/rc.local
 ```

-> Don' t forget to turn off the switch when it is not needed.
+> **Note** Don' t forget to turn off the switch when it is not needed!

 #### CSI camera